Netcentric/accesscontroltool/README.md

 ```
 isp-editor
    - isMemberOf: fragment-restrict-for-everyone,fragment-allow-nst
+   - parent: editor
 ```

 If the memberOf property of a group contains a group which is not yet installed in the repository, this group gets created and its rep:members property gets filled accordingly. if another configuration gets installed having a actual definition for that group the data gets merged into the already existing one.

+The parent property contains a list of groups where this group is added as memberOf.

 ## Configuration of ACEs